[Poo-tee weet!]

 Technical skills?
 Experience?

-What, of the heart? (to himself)
+(To himself) What, of the heart?

-Biology?
+(Murmured) Biology?
 You?
-Me? (murmured)
+Me?

-Ah, just some ‘chemistry’ (aloud)
+(Aloud) Ah, just some chemistry

 – War of three kingdoms –